Cross Disciplinary Neural Engineering Training Program

 Required Courses

-The required courses help prepare the trainees to work at the boundary between engineering, mathematics and neuroscience.
-Each is three credits and can serve as either required or technical electives in the students’ home graduate programs.
+The required courses serve the objectives of preparing the trainees to work at the boundary between engineering, mathematics and neuroscience.
+Each is three credits, can serve as either required or technical electives in the students’ home graduate programs.

-- ESC 525: Neural Engineering: Fundamentals of Interfacing with Brain (three credits)
+• ESC 525: Neural Engineering: Fundamentals of Interfacing with Brain (3 Credits)

 An introduction to neurons, glia, and the molecular basis of brain function.

-To prepare the students to work with quantitative and statistically sound approaches, they must complete at least one course on modeling of data through either:
+To prepare the students to work in a quantitative and statistically sound approaches, they must complete at least one course on modeling of data.
+Acceptable courses include:

-This course introduces data mining and machine learning methods, major software packages, and their applications.
-Topics covered in this course include linear classification/regression, logistic regression, regularization and dimension reduction, decision trees, and mixture models. - Alternate statistical courses can be substituted with approval from the director and associate director.
+• STAT 557: Data Mining (3 Credits): This course introduces data mining and machine learning methods, major software packages, and their applications.
+Topics covered in this course include linear classification/regression, logistic regression, regularization and dimension reduction, decision trees, and mixture models.

 Trainee Application Process